cityofasheville/whatIsTheClosest/README.md

 ================

 ###What it does###
-*Enter an address and get the closest item.
-My example uses hydrants and Fire stations *Returns a map and inforamtion about the closest item along with distance.
+Enter an address and get the closest item.
+My example uses hydrants and Fire stations Returns a map and inforamtion about the closest item along with distance.

 #Setup Instructions#
 ###Required###
-* ArcGIS server 10+  rest api and network anlyst extension *A service with networking enabled so you will have to build a network in ArcGIS
+* ArcGIS server 10+  rest api
+	* network anlyst extension
+	* A service with networking enabled so you will have to build a network in ArcGIS
 * Leaflet
 * Jquery
 * Twiiter Bootstrap